Frequently Asked Questions

 How do I start fundraising?

-Share why you’re walking and make the ask.
 Whether through social media, email, phone, text or in person, the formula is always the same.
-Tell your network why you’re fundraising whether you’re a patient battling Crohn’s disease or have a loved one recently diagnosed with ulcerative colitis.
-Tell your friends that an estimated 3.1 million Americans suffer from IBD, yet there is no cure.
+Tell your network why you’re fundraising whether you’re a patient battling IBD or have a loved one doing the same.
+Tell your friends that millions of Americans suffer from IBD, yet there is no cure.
 Then tell them we need a cure, and invite them to be part of that miraculous achievement by making a donation to your fundraising.
 The Fundraising Tools page of the Take Steps website has helpful resources and guides to help you along.
+Your Fundraising Center, which appears once you log into your account at cctakesteps.org, is where you can manage your asks and donations.
+Your Fundraising Center has sample emails you can send and you can start a Facebook Fundraiser there, which will post on your Facebook page and reflect all fundraising on your Take Steps fundraising page.
 You can also connect with your local Take Steps staff who would be delighted to advise and support you.

 What should I set as my personal goal?

 We encourage everyone to set a personal goal of at least $100 so that you can become a Pacesetter and receive a Take Steps t-shirt, pennant flag and access to special refreshments on walk day.
-In 2018 the average Take Steps fundraiser raised $465.
-We have special incentives fundraisers can claim at the $250, $500, $1,000, $5,000 and $10,000 level that you can find under Fundraising Tools section of our website.
+In 2020 the average Take Steps fundraiser raised $686.
+We have special incentives fundraisers can claim starting at $200 up to $10,000 that you can find under the Fundraising Tools section of our website.
 The higher you reach, the more likely we can find a cure faster.

 How can I start a team?